 How Do You Pick the Best Size for Your Email Signature?

-The best size for an email signature will vary from one business or situation to another, but here a few things for you to consider.
+The best size for an email signature will vary from one business or situation to another, but here a few things for you to consider in 2023.

 Take a few minutes to think about your target market and ask yourself a few questions, including but not limited to: